Doctor at Missouri abortion clinic defends patient care

 Missouri officials were staying mum, while Democrats and abortion-rights supporters decried what they called government overreach into women’s private lives.

-During testimony Tuesday, Missouri Department of Health and Senior Services Director Randall Williams said a spreadsheet was compiled at his request that included the dates of patients’ last periods.
-He said the goal was to find women who had what the state calls “failed abortions,” a complication in which a woman is still pregnant after an abortion and needs more than one procedure to complete it.
+During testimony Tuesday, Missouri Department of Health and Senior Services Director Randall Williams said the spreadsheet was compiled at his request.
+He said the goal was to find women who had what the state calls “failed abortions,” in which a woman is still pregnant after an abortion and needs more than one procedure to complete it.

 McNicholas told the administrative hearing that the Planned Parenthood clinic in St. Louis followed protocol in all of the instances cited by the state.
 She said that while a surgical abortion is safer than even a colonoscopy or tonsillectomy, complications do happen.

-Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, told reporters that the organization learned of Williams’ spreadsheet from his testimony on Tuesday.
+Yamelsie Rodriguez, president and CEO of Reproductive Health Services of Planned Parenthood of the St. Louis Region, told reporters that the organization learned of Williams’ spreadsheet from his testimony.
 She did not know how many patients were listed on the spreadsheet.

 “I think what is deeply disturbing about that is the fact that Director Randall Williams is using his position of authority and power to push a political agenda in order to try to end access to safe and legal abortion in the state of Missouri,” Rodriguez said.